emberjs/guides/source/localizable/models/creating-updating-and-deleting-records.md

 });
 ```

-The store object is available in controllers and routes using `this.store`.
+The store object is available in controllers and routes using `this.get('store')`.

 ## Updating Records